FERPA (Family Education Right and Privacy Act) Requirements

 The role of the Department Head is to ensure that his/her department is fully compliant with the Family Education Rights and Privacy Act of 1974, and related University policy.
 To achieve this role, this requires formal training or periodic re-orientation for faculty and staff members.

 FERPA is designed to protect the privacy of education records, to establish the right of students to inspect and review their education records, and to provide guidelines for the correction of inaccurate and misleading data through informal and formal hearings.
-Please see the University’s Notification of Student Rights Policy.
+Please see the University’s FERPA/Confidentiality of Student Education Records policy.

 The essence of the Family Education Rights and Privacy Act states that college students must be permitted to inspect their own educational records.
 In addition, school officials may not disclose personally identifiable information about students nor permit inspection of their records without their written permission, unless such action is covered by certain exceptions.